sklykov/zernpy/README.md

-### zernpy - package for calculation Zernike polynomials
+### zernpy - Python package for calculation real-valued Zernike polynomials

+#### Project description and references
+This project is intended for calculation of Zernike polynomials' parameters / real values / properties using exact (analytical) and recursive equations.
+The recursive and tabular equations, as well as the valuable information, are taken from the articles: [[1]](https://doi.org/10.1364/OL.38.002487), [[2]](https://doi.org/10.1080/09500340.2011.554896) and [[3]](https://doi.org/10.1364/OE.26.018878).
+The possibly useful functionality for further usage include: conversion between common indexing schemes (OSA / Noll / Fringe), radial / angular / polynomial real values calculation along with their derivatives, plotting the circular 2D or 3D profile of single or sum of polynomials, fitting the arbitrary phase profile specified on the circle aperture by the set of polynomials (see the description [below](#fitting-zernike-polynomials-to-a-2D-image-with-phases)).
+For the complete list of implemented methods, refer to [API documentation](https://sklykov.github.io/zernpy/api/zernpy/zernikepol.html).

+#### Notes about implementation
-This project is intended for calculation of Zernike polynomials parameters / values / properties using exact (analytical) and recursive equations, the last ones were supposed to be the faster way to calculate values of high order polynomials in comparison to usage of their exact definition (that used the sum of factorials, see the [Wiki article](https://en.wikipedia.org/wiki/Zernike_polynomials) for details).
+It was supposed at the project start, that the recursive equations would be the faster way to calculate real values of high order polynomials in comparison to usage of their exact definition (that used the sum of factorials, see the [Wiki article](https://en.wikipedia.org/wiki/Zernike_polynomials) for details).
-However, it's turned out that usage of sum of factorials (calculated from *math.factorial* method) even for high orders provides sufficiently fast calculation of radial polynomials.
-On other hand, I found that for polynomials with radial orders higher than 46th order the exact equation with factorials starts providing ambiguous results due to high integers produced by factorials.
-Thus, it turns out that only possible stable way to get polynomial value for high orders is to use the recursive equations for retain stability of calculation along with the drawback of fast decreasing the performance with increasing of the radial order.
+However, it's turned out during the development and tests, that sum of factorials computation (based on Python built-in *math.factorial* method) even for high orders (> 10th order) provides sufficiently fast calculation of radial polynomials.
+On other hand, I found that for polynomials with radial orders higher than 46th order the exact equation with factorials starts providing ambiguous results due to the big integer coefficients (exceeding the size of Python built-in *int* type) produced by factorials.
+Thus, it turns out that the stable way to get polynomial (radial) values for these orders is to use the recursive equations for retain stability of calculation along with the drawback of fast decreasing of the computational performance with the increased radial order.
-Also, I hope that someone also would find useful some of developed methods for usage in any further project.
-The recursive and tabular equations are taken from the articles: [[1]](https://doi.org/10.1364/OL.38.002487), [[2]](https://doi.org/10.1080/09500340.2011.554896) and [[3]](https://doi.org/10.1364/OE.26.018878).
-Several useful transformations (e.g., from OSA / ANSI index to Noll one) are implemented as the methods of the main class.

 ### Setup instructions

 #### Basic installation
 For installation of this package, use the command: ***pip install zernpy***

-#### Running tests for the code from the repository
-Using the library *pytest* just run in the root folder for the folder, containing the package: ***pytest***
-It should collect 10 tests and automatically run them.

 #### Requirements
-For installation the *numpy* and *matplotlib* libraries are required.
+For installation, the *numpy* and *matplotlib* libraries are required.
 For running tests, the *pytest* library is required for automatic recognition of tests stored in package folders.

+#### Running tests
+Simply run the command ***pytest*** in the command line from the project folder root.
+It should collect 10 tests and automatically run them.

 ### A few examples of the library features usage

 #### Initialization of base class instance
 The useful calculation methods are written as the instance and static methods.
 The first ones are accessible after initialization of a class instance by providing characteristic orders (see the Zernike polynomial definition, e.g. in [Wiki](https://en.wikipedia.org/wiki/Zernike_polynomials)):